Skip to content

 Perfect pairings nearby

 Yuanshan is quietly stacked: museums, parks, and classic Taipei ‘open space’ that’s hard to find in denser districts.
+Since MAJI is inside Taipei Expo Park, the pairings are right on its doorstep.

 • Taipei Fine Arts Museum (culture anchor)